-C allows the address of a variable to be stored in a variable.
-Should this variable's address be, for example, the address of a local variable that was part of a stack frame, then using the address after the local variable has been deallocated can yield unexpected behaviour as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
-Any use of perishable memory after it has been deallocated can lead to unexpected results.
+C allows the address of a variable to be stored in a pointer variable.
+Should this pointer variable point to for example, the address of a local variable that was part of a stack frame, then using this address after the function containing the local variable has terminated leads to undefined behaviour, as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
+The same is true for a pointer to memory allocate with mallocate. and which has subsequently been freed.

 - Do not assign the address of an object to any entity which persists after the object has ceased to exist.
 This is done in order to avoid the possibility of a dangling reference.
-Once the object ceases to exist, then so will the stored address of the object preventing accidental dangling references.
 In particular, never return the address of a local variable as the result of a function call. - Long lived pointers that contain block-local addresses should be assigned the null pointer value before executing a return from the block.